State and US officials tout spending to plug ‘orphan wells’

 In the south Louisiana wetlands, where salty water can exacerbate the deterioration, defunct wells threaten the environmental health of an area that is home to an abundance of wildlife: numerous species of migratory fowl; deer, beaver, bears and a variety of other mammals; the once-endangered alligator among many other reptiles.
 Coastal wetlands also act as nurseries for Gulf of Mexico crabs, shrimp and other fish species.

-Williams’ agency last year announced that it had received more than $13 million of infrastructure bill money to remediate 175 orphaned wells on six national wildlife refuges in Oklahoma and Louisiana.
+Williams’ agency last year announced it had received more than $13 million of infrastructure bill money to remediate 175 orphaned wells on six national wildlife refuges in Oklahoma and Louisiana.

 Montoucet said the infusion of money to help plug the wells is welcome, but he also pointed to the need for greater oversight by the state.